ghc-proposals/ghc-proposals/proposals/0000-namespace-specified-imports.rst

    {-# LANGUAGE ExplicitNamespaces #-}
     module N where
-      import M (P)          -- Rejected: P not in scope in type namespace import M data (P)     -- Accepted
+      import M (P)               -- Rejected: P not in scope in type namespace import M (data P)          -- Accepted
-      import M (T(..))      -- Accepted: imports T, P and f import M type (T(..)) -- Accepted: imports T only import M data (T(..)) -- Rejected: T not in scope in data namespace
+      import M (T(..))           -- Accepted: imports T, P and f import M (type T(type ..)) -- Accepted: imports T only; -Wdodgy-imports warning

 Costs and Drawbacks
 -------------------

-This proposal introduces new syntax for namespace-specified imports, however its meaning is consistent with the existing namespace specifiers on individual import items.
+This proposal introduces new syntax for namespace specifiers with wildcards, however its meaning is consistent with the existing namespace specifiers on individual import items.
 By making the ``ExplicitNamespaces`` extension more consistent it should become easier to learn.

 The implementation and maintenance cost of this proposal is expected to be relatively low.